realTronsi/turr/brainstorm.md

 Red: db4f00

-# CANNOT ADD 0 DECAY TOwERS DUE TO THE WAY PLAYER ID IS GENERATED OR MAKE 0 DECAY TOWERS DIE AFTER PLAYER LEAVES/DIES
+# CANNOT ADD 0 DECAY TOWERS DUE TO THE WAY PLAYER ID IS GENERATED OR MAKE 0 DECAY TOWERS DIE AFTER PLAYER LEAVES/DIES

+# 2nd Tower For Elements

+#Fire
+Bomb Tower;

+Propellent - When you walk over it, you are boosted in the same direction as towards the center of the tower

+// maybe for a future element: Flames - Radius in which all enemy things lose hp

+#Water
+Streamliner;

+Drowner - Players within a radius of this move slower

+#Earth
+Splinter - but at the end, it splits into 3 but have a short range like a "blooming flower"

+Core - Gives itself energy within radius

+Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
+Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
+Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
+Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum: causes all players within a radius to disconnect

+// names that actually make sense: Core, Reactor

+// for later earth elements tower Pull - Pulls players in and damages them upon contact

+// for later earth elements Tower - When inside, you gain FOV

 # Tower Ideas